Guttz/guttz.github.io/_posts/2019-06-15-hydra-smart-agent-foundations.md

 To take the next step into building a full-featured Smart Agent for our community we have to set a good and well-projected foundation so our code fits and is able to use all the advantages of Hydra.
 That said, in the first weeks of GSoC'19 we focused on a Design Document paired with various discussions between the members to settle into more rounded up architecture.
 Here are some reference links to take a look at the discussions and may be helpful for future readers too!

 - [Design Doc Available at Google Docs with Discussion](https://docs.google.com/document/d/189TNgNHFG79U68fJtqz12lhACDvMqzYEUIShv9Bl2RI/edit?usp=sharing)
-- Issues and Open Dicussions being developed: [#101](https://github.com/HTTP-APIs/hydra-python-agent/issues/101) and [#99](https://github.com/HTTP-APIs/hydra-python-agent/issues/99)
+- Issues and Open Discussions being developed: [#101](https://github.com/HTTP-APIs/hydra-python-agent/issues/101) and [#99](https://github.com/HTTP-APIs/hydra-python-agent/issues/99)
 - Ref. base links and older issues: [Redis as Database](https://www.hydraecosystem.org/hydra-agent-redis-graph) - [Graph Structure Issue](https://github.com/HTTP-APIs/hydra-python-agent/issues/18) - [Redis Basic Implementation PR](https://github.com/HTTP-APIs/hydra-python-agent/pull/13) -  [Querying Mechanism Implementation](https://github.com/HTTP-APIs/hydra-python-agent/pull/23)

 After all the discussion and conclusions **we settled onto a layered model** of abstraction that consists of three levels.
 The picture below has the different modules in the code and their functions.